 The NHTSA reports that nearly 5,000 riders were killed in crashes that took place in 2018.
 To help reduce this number in the future, the agency encourages safe riding practices and road user cooperation.

 The value of your motorcycle accident case will often depend on injury severity and how your life has been impacted.
-An experienced attorney that has handled cases involving motorcycle accidents can identify all of the applicable damages and estimate how much compensation you should be entitled to.
+An experienced New Haven motorcycle accident attorney that has handled cases involving motorcycle accidents can identify all of the applicable damages and estimate how much compensation you should be entitled to.
 However, if you have been injured due to someone else’s negligence, you are entitled to be compensated for your losses.
 The damages you pursue can include, present and future medical expenses, lost wages from the work you had to miss while recovering, diminished earning capacity, pain and suffering, any permanent disability or disfigurement, plus more.

 A lawyer has the ability and resources to take on the burden of handling your case, while you focus on regaining your health.
 They can also guide you on how best to utilize all available insurance coverage and will protect you from the insurance companies.
 Insurers are not your friend, and their only objective is to either deny your claim or minimize compensation as much as possible.
 Having legal representation will ensure evidence will be preserved to prove your case.
 If necessary, they have professional connections with investigators who can look over the scene of the accident and locate, then interview witnesses.
 This is all in an effort to build the strongest possible case that will maximize your recovery.